DanieleCapuano/wtex/README.md

     vertex_shader: "<your vertex shader code as text>",
     fragment_shader: "<your fragment shader code as text>",
     config_path: "/config/config.json", //the path where the config json file should be downloaded, defaults to "/config/config.json"
-    WIN_LOADED: true    //a boolean which says if a window.addEventListener('load') should be used before start or not }
+    WIN_LOADED: true,    //a boolean which says if a window.addEventListener('load') should be used before start or not
+    frame_update: (current_program, gl, opts) => { /* add any logic*/ } //a function called, if provided, at each draw iteration before actual drawing command
+}
 ```